aljica/spraktek/word-prediction/README.md

 One of the options is 'stats'.
 Choosing the stats option prompts you to firstly input the path to a test file.
-The test file should contain, for instance, an article from a news paper.
+The test file should contain, for instance, an article from a news website.
 It might be that you just copy-pasted an article from BBC into your test file.
 Make sure your test file is a .txt file!

 Stats will use the Word Predictor to type each word in your test file and